Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaProperty-c.rst

 Property Meta-Data
 ------------------

-A property has a :sip:ref:`~PyQt6.QtCore.QMetaProperty.name` and a , as well as various attributes that specify its behavior: :sip:ref:`~PyQt6.QtCore.QMetaProperty.isReadable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isWritable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isDesignable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isScriptable`, revision(), and :sip:ref:`~PyQt6.QtCore.QMetaProperty.isStored`.
+A property has a :sip:ref:`~PyQt6.QtCore.QMetaProperty.name` and a :sip:ref:`~PyQt6.QtCore.QMetaProperty.metaType`, as well as various attributes that specify its behavior: :sip:ref:`~PyQt6.QtCore.QMetaProperty.isReadable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isWritable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isDesignable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isScriptable`, :sip:ref:`~PyQt6.QtCore.QMetaProperty.revision`, and :sip:ref:`~PyQt6.QtCore.QMetaProperty.isStored`.

 If the property is an enumeration, :sip:ref:`~PyQt6.QtCore.QMetaProperty.isEnumType` returns ``true``; if the property is an enumeration that is also a flag (i.e. its values can be combined using the OR operator), :sip:ref:`~PyQt6.QtCore.QMetaProperty.isEnumType` and :sip:ref:`~PyQt6.QtCore.QMetaProperty.isFlagType` both return true.
 The enumerator for these types is available from :sip:ref:`~PyQt6.QtCore.QMetaProperty.enumerator`.